pcafrica/advanced_programming_2023-2024/lectures/07/07-c++_stl2_move.md

 # Shuffling

-In C++, you can shuffle a range of elements using the `shuffle` utility from the `<algorithm>` header.
+In C++, you can shuffle a range of elements using the `std::shuffle` utility from the `<algorithm>` header.
 It shuffles the elements randomly so that each possible permutation has the same probability of appearance.
 Here's an example:

 ```cpp
 std::vector<int> v = {1, 2, 3, 4, 5, 6, 7, 8, 9, 10};